-In conjunction with own funds requirements and the application of IRB, exposures are categorised into exposure classes.
-Retail loans are assigned to the retail exposure class.
-AIRB is applied for all collateralised retail exposures.
-Other exposures secured by collateral are assigned to the corporate exposure class where FIRB is used.
-The table Loan portfolios and exposure classes for which the IRB approach is applied, shows the distinction between retail exposures, corporate exposures and their respective approach.
+Exposures are assigned an exposure class in conjunction with calculation of own funds requirements according to the IRB framework.
+The AIRB approach is used for the retail exposure class while the FIRB approach is used for the corporate exposure class.
+The table Loan portfolios and exposure classes for which the IRB approach is applied, shows the distinction between retail exposures and corporate exposures.